Les Charmes de la vie

 As was mentioned, Vleughel’s presence in Les Charmes de la vie establishes that it was painted after that artist returned from Italy, that is, no earlier than the spring of 1715.
 And almost all critics agree that it was painted after Le Concert, the fête galante now in Berlin.
 Posner’s is the only dissenting voice but the x-rays of Les Charmes de la vie prove him wrong.
 Despite the generally unanimous view that Les Charmes de la vie is the second, more mature work, there is no agreement on exactly when it was painted.
 Adhémar dated it to 1716, her catch-all for most of Watteau’s paintings; Roland Michel posited both c.
 1718 and 1717-19; Rosenberg proposed c.
 1717-18, Temperini suggested 1718, while Posner and Vogtherr dated it 1718-19.
 In short there is a general but not specific unanimity.

 Earlier interpretations emphasized the harmony and gallantry of this gentleassembly of members of society, but recent critics have sought to impose novel, personal readings.
 Perhaps the most important was that of Mirimonde, who focused on the man tuning his theorbo.
 Because that stringed instrumentwas notedfor its tendency to fall out of tune, Mirimonde saw the inclusion of this instrument and the emphasis on the musician tuning it as both an emblem of discord and an ironic comment on the difficulties of love.
 Critics have been intrigued by this idea.
-Posner, who consistently imposed complex amorous narratives on Watteau’s paintings, wrote that the man peering over the guitarist’s shoulder is the lutenist’s rival and he is successfully pressing his suit, while “the lutenist’s inadequacy as a musician spells his failure a lover.”
+Posner, who consistently imposed complex amorous narratives on Watteau’s paintings, wrote that the man peering over the guitarist’s shoulder is the lutenist’s rival and he is successfully pressing his suit, while “the lutenist’s inadequacy as a musician spells his failure as a lover.”
 This was repeated by subsequent critics, including Rosenberg.
 But Mirimonde’s interpretation and the subsequent fanciful manipulations of his thesis read the cup as half empty rather than half full.
 If maintaining relationships is difficult, then in this scene of intimacy the musician tuning his instrument could perhaps be read as emphasizing the harmony that with effort can be achieved in music and society.

 Plax’s reading of the theorbo player is wholly novelistic.
 She contrasts the ideal state of love expressed by the musical instruments with the physical desires of men.
 In her view, the men’s hands are swollen and signify “displaced erotic desire.”
 Plax declares that the hands of some of Watteau’s musicians, including those of the theorbo player, “seem to stumble, as if the men’s desire has made it impossible for them to pursue the sort of controlled amorous ritual implied by the playing of the stringed instrument, a symbol for elevated, ideal love.”
 Her association of hands and aroused phalluses is surely extreme.
 But Sund has pushed this line of interpretation still further.
 Not unexpectedly, she characterizes the theorbo as “none-too-subtly phallic” and adds that “the clumsiness of his endeavor to subjugate it” speaks to his ineptitude as an instrumentalist and lover.
 (Furthermore, she views the black servant grasping the neck of a wine bottle as a gesture of masturbation.)
 Would Watteau recognize his painting in these texts?